Patrick Marnham

-Patrick Marnham is an English writer, journalist and biographer.
+Patrick Marnham (born 1943) is an English writer, journalist and biographer.
 He was elected as a Fellow of the Royal Society Literature in 1988.
 He is primarily known for his travel writing and for his biographies, where he has covered subjects as diverse as Diego Rivera, Georges Simenon, Jean Moulin and Mary Wesley.
-His most recent book, published in September 2020 is War in the Shadows: Resistance, Deception and Betrayal in Occupied France, an investigation into the betrayal of a British resistance network in the summer of 1943.
+His most recent book, published in September 2020, is War in the Shadows: Resistance, Deception and Betrayal in Occupied France, an investigation into the betrayal of a British resistance network in the summer of 1943.

 Early life

 Born in Jerusalem, Marnham is of English and Irish descent.
 He is the elder son of Ralph Marnham, who was appointed Surgeon to the Queen and knighted in 1953, and of his wife, Helena Mary Daly, who, as an Irish citizen, had volunteered on the outbreak of war for active service in the Middle East with 'the QA's', Queen Alexandra's Royal Army Nursing Corps.